Boris Johnson's future: Tory MPs stepping back from challenge - minister

 "Colleagues are now coming out now strongly and supporting the prime minister as the right man to lead the country," Mr Berry added.

-And businessman John Cauldwell - who donated £500,000 to the Conservatives ahead of the last election said he would like to see Mr Johnson stay on, but added he "either needs to go or everybody needs to get behind him and drive the policies forward that we elected him for".
+And businessman John Caudwell - who donated £500,000 to the Conservatives ahead of the last election said he would like to see Mr Johnson stay on, but added he "either needs to go or everybody needs to get behind him and drive the policies forward that we elected him for".

 Earlier, one former cabinet minister told the BBC that Mr Wakeford's defection had "provided an alternative target for rage" among Tory MPs, while another Tory MP said it had "unified the party".